 Skip to main content

-Honoring Minnesota's Anti-Racism Activists since 2007
+Honoring Minnesota's Anti-racism Advocates since 2007

-The Facing Race Awards recognize anti-racism activists in Minnesota who challenge absent and harmful narratives on race, build solutions that unite instead of divide, and push for justice and equity.
+The Facing Race Awards recognize anti-racism advocates in Minnesota who challenge absent and harmful narratives on race, build solutions that unite instead of divide, and push for justice and equity.
 Through these Awards, we celebrate and learn from those leading the way forward.

-Thank You For Your Nominations
+Thank You for Your Nominations

 Award recipients will be announced this fall.